DevExpress/devextreme-documentation/concepts/55 Vue Components/20 Component Configuration Syntax/42 Call Methods.md

-To call widget methods, you need the widget instance.
-Define the target component's key in the [`ref`](https://vuejs.org/v2/api/#ref) attribute.
+To call UI component methods, you need the UI component instance.
+Define its key in the [`ref`](https://vuejs.org/v2/api/#ref) attribute.
 Then, pass the key to the [`$refs`](https://vuejs.org/v2/api/#vm-refs) property to get the component.
-The widget instance is stored in the component's  `instance` field:
+The UI component instance is stored in the component's  `instance` field:

     <!-- tab: App.vue -->
     <template>